OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure-Web-Site-and-SQL-Database.markdown

 # Overview

+This workflow is a work in progress.
+If you see anything that doesn't look quite right, please let us know.

 In this walkthough we are going to deploy Orchard to Azure as follows:

 1. Do a clean source drop of the Orchard code for development.